json-iterator/json-iterator.github.io/index.md

 * Jsoniter is the fastest JSON decoder & encoder.
 It could be up to 10x faster than normal parser, data binding included.
 Shameless self [benchmark](/benchmark.html)
 * Extremely flexible api.
 You can mix and match three different styles: bind-api, any-api or iterator-api.
 Checkout your [api choices](/java-features.html)
-* Innovations like lazy parsing, dynamic class shadowing, [see more on DZone.com](https://dzone.com/articles/dealing-with-json-in-a-new-way)
+* Innovations like lazy parsing, dynamic class shadowing, trie-tree fields matching, [see more on DZone.com](https://dzone.com/articles/dealing-with-json-in-a-new-way)

 # Show off